tachiyomiorg/website/src/help/faq/application.md

 The URL to the cover has changed.
 To fix this, refresh the metadata of your library in `Settings > Advanced`.

+### How do I ignore chapters from certain scanlator groups?

+Every now and then you find a manga that is translated by more than one group, because of this you get multiple releases for every chapter in the manga.

+To automatically skip a translation group while reading, go to the manga's chapter list and click on the three dots in the upper right hand corner.
+From there, click on Sorting mode and select By chapter number.
+You won't see any changes but, when you start reading you'll automatically skip the duplicate releases.

 ## Reader

 ### Why are some images not displayed?